Lurgan: History

-The name Lurgan is an anglicisation of the Irish name An Lorgain, literally meaning "the shin", but within the context of placenames refers to a "shin"-shaped hill or ridge (i.e., long, low and narrow).
-Previous names of Lurgan included Lorgain Chlann Bhreasail (anglicised Lurganclanbrassil, "the long low ridge of Clanbrassil") and Lorgain Bhaile Mhic Cana (anglicised Lurganvallivackan, meaning "the long low ridge of McCann's settlement").
-The Mac Cana (McCanns) were a sept of the O'Neills and Lords of Clanbrassil prior to the Plantation of Ulster in the early 17th century.
+The name 'Lurgan' is an anglicisation of the Irish name An Lorgain, literally meaning "the shin", but in the context of placenames refers to a "shin"-shaped hill or ridge (i.e., long, low and narrow).
+Previous names of Lurgan included Lorgain Chlann Bhreasail (anglicised 'Lurganclanbrassil', "the long low ridge of Clanbrassil") and Lorgain Bhaile Mhic Cana (anglicised 'Lurganvallivackan', meaning "the long low ridge of McCann's settlement").
+The McCanns (Mac Cana) were a sept of the O'Neills and lords of Clanbrassil until the early 17th century.